How it works

 - Surrender of nationals

-EU countries can no longer refuse to surrender their own nationals, unless they take over the execution of the prison sentence against the wanted person.
+EU countries can no longer refuse to surrender their own nationals, unless they take over the execution of the prison sentence against the requested person.

-The country that executes the EAW may require guarantees that:
+The executing judicial authority may require guarantees that:

 a. after a certain period the person will have the right to ask for review, if the punishment imposed is a life sentence.